Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/support.md

 <br>

-> Zoe is currently funded partly by the developer (KaluNight) and partly by the great people who donated before the Kofi page existed and [those who do so now](https://zoe-discord-bot.ch/donate.html) (Leaderboard: [Top 10](https://ko-fi.com/kalunight/leaderboard)).
+> Zoe is currently funded by [the subscribers to a premium subscription at Ko-fi](https://zoe-discord-bot.ch/donate.html) (Leaderboard: [Top 10](https://ko-fi.com/kalunight/leaderboard)).
 >{.is-info}

 >You can watch this video to assist you if you want to support Zoe's developement: [Kofi Donation Tutorial](https://www.youtube.com/watch?v=9DSwPOWHDd8)